JROSE2007/Blindbook-Internship-Project/PROCESS.md

 - Researched if automation is technically possible
 - Researched legal implications

-**Technical Finding:** Yes, automation is technically possible.
+**Technical Finding:** Yes, automation could technically be possible.
 We could write a script that:
 1. Opens reportband.gov
 2. Fills the form automatically
 3. Submits it